alexalexyang/supermeowkat/src/modes/callForArtworks/callForArtworks.md

   - No idea how this might work.
 Is it performance art, or live art as people seem to call it in the UK?
 Is it for launch night/day?
 Do we need a Discord channel for it?
 Do you want to give a tour of an abattoir?
 Should it be streamed on YouTube?
 It's wide open.
 Let's discuss and see how it goes.
 - Other formats:
   - If it’s not more than 5 min of work for me we’ll probably do it
+  - Do you want to hold workshops, pop-up shows, or whatever on-site where you are in conjunction with Untitled Cow Exhibition?
+It's a possibility.
+Text us.

 ## Also need your details